-- 680. WHEREFORE, the Plaintiffs respectfully request the Court to: - (a) Enter judgment in favor of each of the Plaintiffs and the members of the proposed classes on all counts of the Complaint; - (b) Declare that Defendants have violated the laws of the various states, including the law of Delaware, the federal common law, and/or the law of Honduras; - (c) Award the Plaintiffs and the members of the proposed classes damages, including compensatory and punitive damages in an amount greater than \$75,000; - (d) Grant each of the Plaintiffs and the members of the proposed classes appropriate injunctive, equitable, and/or declaratory relief, including the injunctive relief described above to prevent further injury to the Panamá Class and a constructive trust for the benefit of the Unjust Enrichment Class; - (e) Award each of the Plaintiffs and the members of the proposed classes the costs of suit, including reasonable attorneys' fees; and - (f) Award each of the Plaintiffs and the members of the proposed classes such other and further relief as the Court deems just under the circumstances.
+- 624. WHEREFORE, the Plaintiffs respectfully request the Court to: - (a) Enter judgment in favor of each of the Plaintiffs and the members of the proposed classes on all counts of the Complaint; - (b) Declare that IFC-AMC has violated the laws of the various states, including the law of Delaware, the federal common law, and/or the law of Honduras; - (c) Award the Plaintiffs and the members of the proposed classes damages, including compensatory and punitive damages in an amount greater than \$75,000; - (d) Grant each of the Plaintiffs and the members of the proposed classes appropriate injunctive, equitable, and/or declaratory relief, including the injunctive relief described above to prevent further injury to the Panamá Class and a constructive trust for the benefit of the Unjust Enrichment Class; - (e) Award each of the Plaintiffs and the members of the proposed classes the costs of suit, including reasonable attorneys' fees; and - (f) Award each of the Plaintiffs and the members of the proposed classes such other and further relief as the Court deems just under the circumstances.

-Dated: March 8, 2018 Respectfully submitted,
+Dated: October 24, 2017 Respectfully submitted,

 /s/Misty A. Seemans

-Misty A. Seemans, DE Bar # 5975 O.P.D.
-(Pro Bono; cooperating attorney with EarthRights International) 820 North French Street Third Floor Wilmington, DE 19801 Tel: (302) 577-5126 Email: misty@earthrights.org
+Misty A. Seemans, DE Bar # 5975

+O.P.D.
+(Pro Bono; cooperating attorney with

+EarthRights International) 820 North French Street Third Floor Wilmington, DE 19801 Tel: (302) 577-5126 Email: misty@earthrights.org
-Marissa Vahlsing, pro hac vice marissa@earthrights.org Marco Simons, pro hac vice marco@earthrights.org Richard Herz, pro hac vice1 rick@earthrights.org Sean Powers, pro hac vice sean@earthrights.org Kelsey Jost-Creegan, pro hac vice kelsey@earthrights.org EARTHRIGHTS INTERNATIONAL

-1612 K Street NW, Suite 401

-Washington, DC, 20006 Tel: (202) 466-5188
+Marissa Vahlsing, pro hac vice pending marissa@earthrights.org Marco Simons, pro hac vice pending marco@earthrights.org Richard Herz, pro hac vice pending rick@earthrights.org Sean Powers, pro hac vice pending sean@earthrights.org EARTHRIGHTS INTERNATIONAL 1612 K Street NW, Suite 401 Washington, DC, 20006 Tel: (202) 466-5188

-Jonathan Kaufman, pro hac vice jgkaufman@gmail.com LAW OFFICE OF JONATHAN KAUFMAN 341 W. 24th St. Apt.
-21C New York, NY 10011 Tel: (212) 620-4171
+Jonathan Kaufman, pro hac vice pending LAW OFFICE OF JONATHAN KAUFMAN 341 W. 24th St. Apt.
+21C New York, NY 10011 T: (212) 620-4171

-Judith Brown Chomsky, pro hac vice LAW OFFICES OF JUDITH BROWN CHOMSKY Post Office Box 29726 Elkins Park, PA 19027 Tel: 215-782-8367
+Judith Brown Chomsky, pro hac vice pending LAW OFFICES OF JUDITH BROWN CHOMSKY Post Office Box 29726 Elkins Park, PA 19027 Tel: 215-782-8367

-Jose Luis Fuentes, pro hac vice LAW OFFICE OF JOSE LUIS FUENTES ilflaw@att.net 2625 Alcatraz Ave, #213 Berkeley, CA 94705 Tel: (213) 500-2500 Counsel for Plaintiffs
+Jose Luis Fuentes, pro hac vice pending Law Office of Jose Luis Fuentes 2625 Alcatraz Ave, #213 Berkeley, CA 94705 (213) 500-2500 jlflaw@att.net

+Counsel for Plaintiffs